Sponsored by Allianz Travel Insurance

 This 70-mile stretch of the Outer Banks from Oregon Inlet to Ocracoke Inlet is the country’s first national seashore.

-I wish we dedicated more time to exploring its unique beach communities, historic lighthouses, and endless water based activities.
+I wish we dedicated more time to explore its unique and beautiful beaches, communities, historic lighthouses, and endless water-based activities.
 It is a beautiful area.
-I’d love to come back here for beach driving, hikes, paddling in the quieter waterways and a beach house rental.
+I’d love to come back here for beach driving, hikes, paddling in the quieter waterways, and a beach house rental.

-If you like Nicholas Sparks, be sue to take a peek at the Inn at Rodanthe in Rodanthe which was the setting for the book and move, Nights of the Rodanthe.
+If you like Nicholas Sparks, be sure to take a peek at the Inn at Rodanthe in Rodanthe which was the setting for the book and movie, Nights of the Rodanthe.
 You can even stay there.

-Watch Video: 10 Amazing experiences to have on the North Carolina Coast
+Video: Amazing Experiences to Have on The North Carolina Coast

-Comment: What should we do on our next trip to the North Carolina beaches?
-Help us find those ultimate moments.
+What should we do on our next trip to the North Carolina beaches?
+Help us find those ultimate moments and let us know in the comments!